guylabs/angular-spring-data-rest/README.md

 });
 ```

 The description of the parameters you will find [here](#the-_resources-method-parameters-and-return-type).
-You can also read more about the configuration of the `SpringDataRestAdapter` [here](#configuration-of-the-springdatarestadapter)
+You can also read more about the configuration of the `SpringDataRestAdapter` [here](#configuration-of-the-springdatarestadapter) (and how to use the `$http` service in the configuration phase)

 ### Usage of `_embeddedItems` property